 Epcot Seas Aqua Tour Review

-Epcot Seas Aqua Tour has to be one of the coolest tours offered by Disney.
-I’ve never done a “behind the scenes” Disney tour before, as I can never seem to tear myself away from the rides, however, this Disney trip, we were all about doing something “different.”
+Epcot Seas Aqua Tour has to be one of the coolest experiences offered by Disney.
+I’ve never done a “behind the scenes” Disney tour before, as I can never seem to tear myself away from the rides.
+However, this Disney trip, we were all about doing something different.

 We like adventure, and the Epcot Seas Aqua Tour offers just that!
 We were in Epcot today anyway, but for those who want to go for this tour experience alone, this is one tour you don’t need park admission for!
-Participants meet at the Guest Relations outside of Epcot’s park entrance before being escorted “behind the scenes” to the Living Seas pavilion.
+Participants meet at the Guest Relations outside of Epcot’s park entrance.
+Then you are escorted behind the scenes to the Living Seas pavilion.

-I find Epcot simply fascinating, and for those that do too, this experience is insanely informative!
-The details on Epcot’s water system, not to mention their massive fish-filled tank, is so interesting!
-For one, did you know that the Living Sea’s tank is just one big tank?
+Did you know that the Living Seas is just one big fish tank?
 Yep!
-All the fish you see from the viewing areas, the Finding Nemo Ride, and even from the Coral Reef restaurant are all in one big tank!
+All the fish you see from the viewing areas, the Finding Nemo Ride, and even the Coral Reef restaurant are all in one big tank!
 The only part of the tank that’s divided into its own area are where the dolphins are (because they’re very territorial)!
-And even so, it’s still all part of the same tank, with only little plastic dividers separating their area from the rest.
+But even so, it’s still part of the same extra large tank, with only plastic dividers separating them from the rest.

-It was so neat getting to SWIM inside this tank – being able to point out the restaurant, the ride, etc, not to mention seeing all the people on the other side was fabulous, and of course, swimming with the sea life!
-One of my Disney life goals was to wave to visitors from inside the tank.
-I can now check that off!
+It was so amazing getting to SWIM inside this tank.
+I loved being able to point out the restaurant, the ride, etc, not to mention seeing all the people on the other side!
+Then of course there’s swimming with all the sea life!
+Turtles, rays, sharks, and so much!
+One of my Disney goals was to wave to visitors from inside the tank.
+It’s all very Full House.

 Anyway, onto the tour details!
-Upon arriving backstage, participants learn about the tank and Epcot’s entire water system, before checking out the labs and kitchen area (ew… fish!).
-Then, you’re taken to the manatee’s, before being lead to the locker rooms to change into wetsuits.
+Upon arriving backstage, participants learn about the tank and Epcot’s water system.
+Then you get to check out the labs and kitchen area as they prep food for the fish.
+Next, you’re taken to the manatee’s, before being lead to the locker rooms to change into wetsuits.

-So you aren’t allowed cameras backstage (because Disney’s crazy like that), but they do snap a shot of you all suited up in the tank, which is included with the tour price.
+Once you’re in the backstage area, cameras aren’t allowed (Disney is crazy like that).
+However, they do snap a shot of you all suited up in the tank, which is included with the tour price.

-The tank’s water is crystal clear, and although we are not “in the wild,” it was still one of the best snorkeling experiences ever.
-The amount of fish swimming around is amazing, and thankfully, the sharks stay near the bottom!
-However, the stingrays and sea turtles come right up to you, and while that was somewhat scary (for me), it was nothing I couldn’t handle.
+The tank’s water is crystal clear, and although you are not “in the wild,” it was still one of the best snorkeling experiences I’ve ever had.
+The amount of fish swimming around you is amazing.
+Thankfully the sharks stay at the bottom!
+However, the stingrays and sea turtles come right up to you.
 It’s SO DIFFERENT than snorkeling in the ocean, and not in a bad way at all!

-At about $140 pp, this tour is well worth the price, and we will definitely be doing it again in the future!
+At about $140 pp, this tour is well worth the price.
+I already can’t wait to do it again in the future!